alexleybourne/I_Know_Your_Name/README.md

 ## Project Timeline

-The initial planning and pre visualisation of the program was mostly done the first day after getting the project.
+The initial planning and pre visualization of the program was mostly done the first day after getting the project.
 ## Testing